indico/indico/doc/guides/UserGuide/Meetings.rst

 |image103|

-Within this form, you can define the name, description, location, presenters, and the starting time and duration of this contribution.
+Within this form, you can define the name, description, location, presenters, the starting time and duration of this contribution.

 |image104|